Conditions in detention facilities

 The policy document published at the end of 2015[1] following the transposition of the Reception Regulations commits to improve the quality of living conditions in the detention centres.
 The document foresees that detention facilities shall comprise of, or have access to, a clinic, medical isolation facilities, telephone facilities, an office for the delivery of information by the IPA, rooms for interviews with the IPA and NGOs, facilities for leisure, and the delivery of education programmes as well as a place of worship.

-According to the Reception Regulations,[2] applicants for international protection shall be detained in specialised facilities and they shall be kept separate, insofar as possible, from third country nationals who are not asylum-seekers.
+According to the Reception Regulations,[2] applicants for international protection shall be detained in specialised facilities and they shall be kept separate, insofar as possible, from third country nationals who are not asylum applicants.
 They shall also have access to open-air spaces.
 Separate accommodation for families shall be put in place in order to guarantee adequate privacy as well as separate accommodation for male and female applicants.

-The detention centres are managed by the Detention Service (DS), a public Agency which falls under the Ministry for Home Affairs.
-The DS was set up specifically “to cater for the operation of all closed accommodation centres; provide secure but humane accommodation for detained persons; and maintain a safe and secure environment” within detention centres.[3]
+The detention centres are managed by the Detention Services Agency (DSA), a public Agency which falls under the Ministry for Home Affairs.
+The DSA was set up specifically ‘to be responsible for the confinement of third country nationals who entered Malta irregularly or are irregularly present in Malta, and who have been issued with an order prescribing their detention.’[3]
 The DS is made up of personnel civilians specifically recruited for the purpose.
-DS staff receive some in-service training, however people recruited for the post of DS officer are not required to have particular skills or competencies.
+DS staff receive some in-service training; however, people recruited for the post of DS officer are not required to have particular skills or competencies.

 According to the Regulations, the “purpose of the detention centres shall be to provide for the secure but humane accommodation of detained persons in a regime allowing as much freedom as possible, consistent with maintaining a safe and secure environment.”[4]
 Accordingly, female detained persons shall be provided with sleeping accommodation separate from male detained persons.[5]